 What really makes Subic Bay Philippines a special place for wreck diving is that most of the wrecks fall within the recreational diving limits.

-Which means visiting these fascinating worlds doesn’t require any special technical training.
+This means visiting these fascinating worlds doesn’t require any special technical training.

 Go On A Ocean Adventure

-There is a 45-minute Swim Encounter, that will let you swim with the dolphins.
-Ocean Discovery Aquarium if you want to see coral reefs, caves, sea horses, sea snakes and many other exotic marine animals.
+There is a 45-minute swim encounter, that will let you swim with the dolphins.
+Ocean Discovery Aquarium if you want to see coral reefs, caves, sea horses, sea snakes, and many other exotic marine animals.

-The Ocean Adventure Park is open between 9am to 6pm.
+The Ocean Adventure Park is open between 9 am to 6 pm.
 Admission prices are below.

-- Adult – Php 788
+- Adult – Php 788.

-- Senior Citizen – Php 628
+- Senior Citizen – Php 628.

-- Children 12 years old and below – Php 628
+- Children 12 years old and below – Php 628.

-- Children under 30-inches – Free
+- Children under 30-inches – Free.

-- Swim with Dolphins – Php 3,700 (for 8 years old and above)
+- Swim with Dolphins – Php 3,700 (for 8 years old and above).

-- Dolphin Beach Encounter – Php 2,400 (for 6 years old and above)
+- Dolphin Beach Encounter – Php 2,400 (for 6 years old and above).

 - Dive with Dolphins – Php 4,250 (Includes diving gear.
-Please bring your Certification Card)
+Please bring your Certification Card).

-- Family Dolphin Experience – Php 10,000 (rate for 4 pax) additional person rate – Php 2,500
+- Family Dolphin Experience – Php 10,000 (rate for 4 pax) additional person rate – Php 2,500.

 Go Zoobic Safari

-It has a wide range of habitats present in the forest due to the terrain, presence of streams and fringing grasslands.
+You will see diverse exotic animals roaming and frolicking in their natural habitats.
+It has a wide range of habitats present in the forest due to the terrain, presence of streams, and fringing grasslands.

 Zoobic Safari has the following attractions to look forward

-- Savannah a sanctuary of the wild that features a wide range of ostriches, pot-bellied, wild boars, and guinea fowls.
+- Savannah is a sanctuary of the wild that features a wide range of ostriches, pot-bellied, wild boars, and guinea fowls.

 - Tiger Safari a Hold on to your seats as you enter a two-hectare enclosed area aboard our customized Safari Jeep and experience the thrill of being chased by full-grown tigers on the loose!